mlc-ai/mlc-llm/docs/deploy/ios.rst

 Build iOS App from Source
 -------------------------

-This section shows how can we build the app from source.
+This section shows how we can build the app from source.

 Step 1.
 Install Build Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please follow :doc:`/install/tvm` to install TVM Unity.
-Note that we do not need to call build.py since we are using prebuilt weights.
+Note that we **do not** have to run `build.py` since we can use prebuilt weights.
-We only need tvm unity's utility to combine the libraries (local-id-iphone.tar) into a single library.
+We only need TVM Unity's utility to combine the libraries (`local-id-iphone.tar`) into a single library.

-We also need to have the following build dependencies
+We also need to have the following build dependencies:

-* CMake >= 3.24
+* CMake >= 3.24,
-* Git and git lfs
+* Git and Git-LFS,
-* `Rust and Cargo <https://www.rust-lang.org/tools/install>`_, required by Huggingface's tokenizer
+* `Rust and Cargo <https://www.rust-lang.org/tools/install>`_, which are required by Hugging Face's tokenizer.

 Step 2.
 Download Prebuilt Weights and Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You also need to obtain a copy of the mlc-llm source code.
+You also need to obtain a copy of the MLC-LLM source code.
 To simplify the build, we will use prebuilt model weights and libraries here.
-Run the following command in the root of the mlm-llm
+Run the following command in the root of the MLC-LLM.

 .. code:: bash

    mkdir -p dist/prebuilt
    git clone https://github.com/mlc-ai/binary-mlc-llm-libs.git dist/prebuilt/lib

+   cd dist/prebuilt
    git lfs install
    git clone https://huggingface.co/mlc-ai/mlc-chat-RedPajama-INCITE-Chat-3B-v1-q4f16_0
    cd ../..

-Validate that the files and directories exists
+Validate that the files and directories exist:

 .. code:: bash